Homework Questions for Chapter 11 - Air Masses and Fronts

 Follow the Problem solving steps discussed in class

-2. One measure of the strength of a front is the magnitude of the temperature difference across the front (DT).
+2. One measure of the strength of a front is the magnitude of the temperature difference across the front (delta T).
 If we assume that the frontal orientation is N-S, as in the case of an eastward moving cold front, the frontal strength (FS) is related to the magnitude of the temperature difference by:

 (a) What are the units of frontal strength?